 - STUDY FIRST!
-And start studying well before the exam. - Do not sign up for the exam until you feel you are ready to take it. - Even senior collection managers will struggle with the breadth of the exam unless they study for it. - Demographic information suggests that at least 20+ hours of studying (broken out over several days or weeks) proves to increase candidates' first time pass rate. - Review the EBoK and recognize the three domain categories and what they cover. - o Intelligence Foundational Skills - CM Fundamentals - CM Practice - Recognize the amount of material in the CCMP-F EBoK cannot be memorized in its entirety.
-Use resources (e.g., the DCME Reference Guide, EBoK source material, and other operational reference material or job aids) to refresh your knowledge in areas that you cannot explain in your own words. - The EBoK describes the level of knowledge required for each knowledge objective based on Bloom's Taxonomy of terms.
+And start studying well before the exam. - \circ $\,$ Do not sign up for the exam until you feel you are ready to take it. - Even senior collection managers will struggle with the breadth of the exam unless they study for it. - Demographic information suggests that at least 20+ work-hours of studying (broken out over several days or weeks) proves to increase candidates' first time pass rate. - Review the EBoK and familiarize yourself with the domains.
+Concentrate your studies on areas you are less familiar with, but do not skip entire sections if you have time. - Recognize the amount of material in the CCMP-F EBoK cannot be memorized in its entirety.
+Use resources (e.g., EBoK source documents and other operational reference material or job aids, such as the DCME Reference Guide) to refresh your knowledge in areas that you cannot explain in your own words.
+(NCCA Standard 3.A) Once again, there is no favored or preferred exam preparatory material for the CCMP-F exam: it is training agnostic.
+(NCCA Standard 3.B)

+- The EBoK describes the level of knowledge required for each knowledge objective based on Bloom's Taxonomy of terms.
 For instance, the term 'define' is asking candidates to be able to recall the appropriate definition.
 When the term 'list' is used, candidates will need to be able to recall all questions within the specified group.
 When the term 'describe' is used, key points are included in the EBoK standard.
-Use memory techniques only to help recall these key points. - Focus on the application of accepted principles, practices, and theories; not memorizing facts, dates, and names. - Consider studying in pairs or forming a study group.
+Use memory techniques only to help recall these key points. - Focus on the application of accepted principles, practices, and theories; not memorizing facts, dates, names, or specific ranges or frequencies. - Consider studying in pairs or forming a study group.
+Studying with a person who has knowledge of the exam content is discouraged to prevent 'foot stomping' items that person recalled from the exam.